Welcome to The 5th Swedish Pragmatism Colloquium on Education & Transaction

 In order to facilitate productive discussions, the number of participants will be limited.
 The registration deadline is 20th of September.

-If you are interested in presenting a paper, please send your title and your abstract (150-200 words) before the 1st of September to email@example.com.
-The detailed programme will be announced in middle of September.
+We have extended the time for submitting an abstract.
+Thus, if you are interested in presenting a paper, please send your title and your abstract (150-200 words) before the 20th of September to email@example.com.
+The detailed programme will be announced by the end of September.
 The abstract text will be displayed on this webpage.
 Each paper will have 30 minutes for presentation.
 A small selection of papers will be collected for publication in an edited book arising from the conference.
 We have already spoken to several interested publishers.
 If you wish your final paper to be considered for publication, please indicate your interest in a separate line of your initial abstract.

 The following scholars have agree to served as keynote speakers: